rackerlabs/support-how-to/content/general/smdc-data-center-migration-customer-faq.md

 with you to schedule the change.
 If not, you must work with your leased-line provider to provision a line into IAD3.
 Lead times for leased lines can be significant, so we advise you to reach out to your provider at your earliest convenience.
-Your engagement manager can provide pertinent information relating to the new data center that your telecom provider requires.
+Your Engagement manager can provide pertinent information relating to the new data center that your telecom provider requires.

 #### Will I continue to receive the same services that I currently receive?